 b.
 No GreenScreen® Benchmark 1, List Translator 1 or List Translator Possible 1 substances over 1,000 ppm, as verified by a qualified Ph.D. toxicologist or Certified Industrial Hygienist.

 c.
-Cradle to Cradle CertifiedTM products with a Bronze, Silver, Gold or Platinum level in the Material Health category or products with a Bronze, Silver, Gold or Platinum level Material Health Certificate from the Cradle to Cradle Products Innovation Institute.
+Cradle to Cradle Certified[TM] products with a Bronze, Silver, Gold or Platinum level in the Material Health category or products with a Bronze, Silver, Gold or Platinum level Material Health Certificate from the Cradle to Cradle Products Innovation Institute.

 X14 Material Transparency

-This project is designed to meet the parts selected below:

 Part 1: Promote Ingredient Disclosure

-All Spaces:

 Material information

 Newly installed interior finishes and finish materials, furnishings (including workstations) and built-in furniture have some combination of the following material descriptions, with ingredients identified and disclosed to 1,000 ppm and earning points based on the table below:

 Minimum Percent by Cost Points

 25% (by cost) 1

 50% (by cost) 2

 a.
 Declare Label.

 b.
 Health Product Declaration.

 c.
 Any screening and hazard disclosure method accepted in USGBC's LEED v4 MR credit: Building Product Disclosure and Optimization - Material Ingredients, Option 1: material ingredient reporting.

 Material library

 The following is met:

 a.
 A digital or physical library is provided to occupants on compliant products as part of the resource library required through Feature C01: Health and Wellness Awareness.
 The library is prominently displayed and easily accessible to occupants.

-Check Community

-C13 Accessibility and Universal Design
+Check Community Initials C13 Accessibility and Universal Design

-This project is designed to meet the parts selected below:

 Part 1: Ensure Essential Accessibility

-All Spaces:

 The following requirement is met:

+By signing below, I represent that, to the best of my knowledge, all of the responses provided on this form are accurate and made in good faith.

+Printed Name: --------------- --

+Signature:

-a.
-Projects meet local accessibility laws and/or codes without exclusions or exemptions.
-By signing l and made i ow, I represent that, to the best of my knowledge, all of the responses provided on this form are accurate bood faith.
-Printed Nar ne: .
-Signature: l using this form is not in the role of Architect, provide a description of the individual's project role, including their ability to sign off on the above requirements, here: Project Role e: Explanation n:
+If the individual using this form is not in the role of Architect, provide a description of the individual's project role, including justification of their ability to sign off on the above requirements, here:

+Project Role:

+Explanation: